Book Now

 Dash is Wright’s first business and he’s had to learn how to become a leader.
 Coaching has been key to his success, he says.

-Wright has a paid coach who can give him “censored and unfiltered” feedback.
+Wright has a paid coach who can give him “uncensored and non-judgmental” feedback.
 He prefers this method because the drawback of informal, specialist coaching, from people like friends or contacts in the industry, is that confidentiality can become a “barrier”, says Wright.

 He runs an interesting exercise with his coach once a year.
 He asks him to collect 360-degree feedback from his leadership team, which is “anonymous and uncensored”.